Advocate for small businesses closed during covid-19

 Gov. Newsom to enact an order that would forgive rent for all small businesses in California during the lockdown.

 Congress to include a rent and mortgage moratorium for small business in the next wave of relief aid

 Equity Residential to do the right thing by offering rent abatement to their small retail tenants.

 We’ve drafted templates below for you to use.

 Thank you for your support!
 By sharing our message together, we have a greater likelihood of accomplishing our goals.
 TAKE ACTION TOOLKIT

-Bonus 1 min action to take right now: Message your reps to pass the RESTAURANTS Act NOW!
+Bonus 1 min action to take right now: Message your reps to pass the updated HEROES Act NOW!
 500,000 independent restaurants & bars, and 11 million jobs are on the brink of going away forever.
 Unlike most businesses that can just turn their lights on, restaurants and bars across the country are restricted from reopening and will have capacity restrictions when they do.
-In order for restaurants and bars to serve communities again and assist in reigniting the economy, we need Congress to pass the RESTAURANTS Act, establishing the $120B Independent Restaurant Revitalization Fund.
+In order for restaurants and bars to serve communities again and assist in reigniting the economy, we need Congress to pass the HEROES Act, which includes the RESTAURANTS Act, establishing the $120B Independent Restaurant Revitalization Fund.